Short Manaslu Circuit Trek

 Accommodation and Meals for Short Manaslu Circuit Trek

 It is recommended to carry extra snacks and energy bars, as options may be limited in smaller villages.
 Drinking water should be boiled or filtered, and most teahouses sell bottled water at a reasonable price.
-Overall, staying in teahouses allows trekkers to experience local culture and hospitality, making meals and accommodation an enjoyable part of the trekking experience.

-Water and Medical facility in Manaslu Circuit
+Water and Medical Facility in Manaslu Circuit

 During the short Manaslu circuit trek, clean drinking water is available in most teahouses, but it is recommended to treat water before drinking.
 To avoid stomach problems, you should use a purification tablet, boil or filter the water.
 Bottled water is also available for purchase at lodges, especially in larger villages like Samagaon and Samdo, though prices are higher at higher altitudes.
 You can carry a reusable water bottle and purification system to stay hydrated throughout the trek.